Wasealex/alx-low_level_programming/0x01-variables_if_else_while/README.md

-this project is on C basics doing if else statments with varibales0-positive_or_negative.c 100-print_comb3.c
+this project is on C basics doing if else statments with varibales 0-positive_or_negative.c
+100-print_comb3.c
 101-print_comb4.c
 102-print_comb5.c